ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies the application's expectation of the dominating traffic pattern for this Connection.
 This implies that the transport system should optimize for the capacity profile specified.
 This can influence path and protocol selection.
-The following values are valid for Capacity Profile:
+The following values are valid for the Capacity Profile:

   Default:
   : The application makes no representation about its expected